-Judge sides with residents, halts controversial Deer Run development for now
+Judge sides with residents, halts controversial Denham Springs development for now

 Latest Weather Blog

-Judge sides with residents, halts controversial Deer Run development for now
+Judge sides with residents, halts controversial Denham Springs development for now

-DENHAM SPRINGS - A Livingston Parish judge has sided with residents seeking to temporarily negate parish approval for a controversial housing development in Denham Springs, citing violations of parish zoning rules.
+DENHAM SPRINGS - A Livingston Parish judge has sided with residents seeking to temporarily negate parish approval for a controversial housing development, in Denham Springs, citing violations of parish zoning rules.

 Judge Jeffrey Johnson's decision Tuesday effectively dissolved parish planning commission approval for the Deer Run development on 4-H Club Road near Hillon Hood Road.
-Among other changes, the development plan will need to include four driveways accessing the road due to the neighborhood's size, according to a lawyer representing parish residents.
+Among other changes, the development plan will need to include four driveways accessing the road due to the neighborhood's size, according to Steven Loeb, the lawyer representing the parish residents.

+Loeb says the current Deer Run development plan would break several of the council's zoning laws.

+"The ordinance right now says that for that size development since they have so many houses, they'd need four driveways.
+They only had three.
+And on the zoning its been zoned as a R1 property, that means 1 house per acre."
+And the way that the subdivision is designed, they would have a lot more houses per acre, like 2 and a half 3 houses per acre," says Loeb.

 It's the latest blow in a fight over the 2,000-lot development, which neighbors fear would exacerbate traffic and drainage problems in the area.
 Earlier this month, the Livingston Parish Planning Commission approved the project despite pushback from residents.